Special-K-s-Flightsim-Bots/DGSABot/README.md

 # Welcome to the DGSA Bot!
-DGSA, the Discord Group of [[DCS World](https://www.digitalcombatsimulator.com)] Server Admins is maintaining a global list of players that cheated, insulted, harassed in such a manner, that we decided to no longer tolerate them on any of our servers.
+DGSA, the "[DCS](https://www.digitalcombatsimulator.com) Global Server Admins" are maintaining a global list of players that cheated, insulted, harassed in such a manner, that we decided to no longer tolerate them on any of our servers.
 As many of us have their own Discord groups, there are two ban lists, one for DCS players and one for Discord users.</br>